29942016/Versent-Takehome-Solution/README.md

 # Usage

 ## Development
-$ npm run install
+`$ npm run install`
-$ npm run dev
+`$ npm run dev`

 Access at localhost:3000

 ## Release
+To do a manual release:
-docker build -t vmr-takehome-solution . docker run -p 3000:3000 vmr-takehome-solution
+`$ docker build -t vmr-takehome-solution .`
+`$ docker run -p 3000:3000 vmr-takehome-solution`

+Otherwise any changes to the main branch will trigger an automatic deployment.
 Access at localhost:3000